delvtech/agent0/INSTALL.md

 uv pip install --upgrade agent0[dev]@.
 # uv pip install -e .[dev]
 ```

-## 4. Install auxillary dependencies for Interactive Hyperdrive

-Agent0 provides a fully managed simulator via Interactive Hyperdrive that requires several auxillary dependencies to be installed.
-Specifically, we require [Foundry](https://book.getfoundry.sh/getting-started/installation), which we use to run the Anvil local testnet node, as well as [docker](https://docs.docker.com/engine/install/) for hosting the node and a database.

 Finally, you can test that everything is working by calling: `python -m pytest .`